edgedb/easy-edgedb/README.md

 {('Woman 1', 'Lucy Westenra'), ('Woman 2', 'Lucy Westenra'), ('Woman 3', 'Lucy Westenra')}
 ```

 Renfield is no longer alive, so we need to use `UPDATE` to give him a `last_appearance`.
-Let's do a fancy one again where we can select the update we just made and display that information:
+Let's do a fancy one again where we `SELECT` the update we just made and display that information:

 ```
 SELECT ( # Put the whole update inside